dnv-opensource/mlfmu/README.md

 4. In the mlfmu root folder:

-    Create a Python virtual environment:
+    Create a Python virtual environment, e.g. (you can also make a conda environment):

     ```sh
     python -m venv .venv